NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

   conda install stereo-pipeline==2.7.0

+Also set:

+  export PATH=$HOME/miniconda3/envs/asp/bin:$PATH

+if desired to put the ASP tools in the path.

 Some variability may exist in the precise dependencies fetched by conda.
 For the record, the full environment for this release can be found as a set of .yaml files in our GitHub repository in the